 - A failing power steering pump can also be an issue.
 You need to have your power steering pump checked for pressure and determine if it needs to be replaced.

 - If you have a leaking power steering rack, steering may be affected in this way.
 Do an inspection of the power steering rack for visual leaks or signs of leakage.
 You may need to have the power steering rack replaced.

 Be sure to check back in a few days for Part 2 of Troubleshooting Steering and Suspension Problems with the Columbia SC Auto Repair Pro, where our ASE Certified Master Mechanic will look at a few more symptoms you may be dealing with and what those symptoms may indicate.
-If you are in need of a professional mechanic with a great reputation and great prices, head on over to Sanford’s Automotive Service at 7917 Wilson Blvd. in Columbia, SC.
+If you are in need of a professional mechanic with a great reputation and great prices, head on over to Sanford’s Automotive Service at 7917 Wilson Blvd. in Columbia, SC auto repair.
 Our auto repair shop has been serving the drivers of the greater Columbia area since 1989.